skni-umcs/czujniki-admin/README.md

 This project is a backend service for controlling modules

 Sensor model contains basic info:
- - UUID
+ - Sensor Code (Working as UUID)
  - Human-readable name (assigned by admin user while adding a module)
  - Location (geo coordinates + faculty name)
  - State (active/inactive/error)
- - Last timestamp of received information
  - Signal Power
+ - CPU temperature
+ - Sensor noise
+ - Timestamp of lastly received data

 It also stores information about signal power for each module (with timestamp).